Circle-ma/pokeguide_task/README.md

 `yarn build` to build the release version please make sure that you have installed yarn. you can install it via `npm install --global yarn`

+# used proxy server https://cors-anywhere.herokuapp.com/ to fetch data